 Alpha and Beta Particles

 Alpha is fairly simple and will be shielded by the earth and concrete.
-Beta are shielded by lead and plastic.
+Beta is shielded by lead and plastic.

 If you choose a DIY option or another company please be careful.
 A shipping container will not be suitable as an underground fallout shelter.
 Basically it will collapse and most probably flood with water with you trapped inside.
 A concrete or brick wall unless extremely thick could start to crack as the ground swells and contracts.
 There is also no flexibility in concrete so their resistance to seismic activity over time is less than steel.
 There are also a lot of environmental issues with living underground for any period of time.